 South Carolina WINS is a statewide technical college scholarship program designed to address workforce shortages in South Carolina.
 The scholarship supplements Lottery Tuition Assistance to help cover any tuition and mandatory fees left after applying all other scholarships or grants.
 Students who desire to apply for SC WINS must apply for all federal and state grants first by filling out the Free Application for Federal Student Aid (FAFSA).
-Students must also be accepted in a certificate, diploma, or degree program; must be registered for at least six (6) credit hours per semester, including at least three (3) credit hours in one of the critical workforce areas; and must be legal residents of the state of South Carolina.
+Students must also be accepted in a certificate, diploma, or degree program; must be registered for at least six (6) credit hours per semester and must be legal residents of the state of South Carolina.
 In addition, students must be receiving a Lottery Tuition Assistance (LTA) Scholarship for the current academic year and majoring in a critical workforce area or receiving LTA for the current academic year and meet the USDA income eligibility guidelines for free and reduced-price meals.

-Recipients may receive up to \$50 per credit hour up to \$600 total after applying all other scholarships or grants.
+Recipients may receive up to \$100 per credit hour up to \$2,500 per year total after applying all other scholarships or grants.
 The scholarship may cover the cost of tuition and mandatory fees.
-There is also a book allowance of up to \$300 per year if the student is enrolled in at least one course in a critical workforce area during the semester.
+There is also a book allowance of up to \$300 per year.